 As indicated in chapter 1.0, DOE is required by the NWPA to take title to, transport and dispose of commercially generated high-level radioactive waste and spent fuel pursuant to a contract executed by owners or generators of such waste.
-To introduce uniformity into contractual relationships between the federal government and operators of nuclear power facilities, DOE issued on April 18, 1983, a standard contract for waste disposal.
-The terms of that contract, coupled with the requirements of the NWPA, mandate that DOE must arrange for and provide all casks necessary for waste transportation; must make all arrangements for waste shipment; and must transport the spent fuel and wastes subject to licensing requirements and regulations by the NRC and DOT.
-All costs related to shipping and disposing of spent fuel and high-level radioactive wastes are to be borne by the owners and generators of the waste, primarily through fees paid into the NWPA-mandated Nuclear Waste Fund.
+To introduce uniformity into contractual relationships between the federal government and operators of nuclear power facilities, DOE issued on April 18, 1983, a standard contract for waste disposal.2 The terms of that contract, coupled with the requirements of the NWPA, require that DOE arrange for and provide all casks necessary for waste transportation; make all arrangements for waste shipment; and transport the spent fuel and wastes subject to licensing requirements and regulations by the NRC and DOT.
+All costs related to shipping and disposing of spent fuel and high-level radioactive wastes are to be borne by the owners and generators of the waste, primarily through fees paid into the NWPA-mandated Nuclear Waste Fund.3

 Concerning DOE's responsibilities for the design, development and testing of packaging used for waste shipping, DOT has permitted DOE to certify the packaging in accordance with standards set by the NRC.
-Despite DOE's authority to certify its own packaging, the department and NRC in 1983 issued a procedural agreement declaring the department's plans to use packaging specifically approved by the NRC to be in accord with the NWPA.
+Despite DOE's authority to certify its own packaging, the department and NRC in 1983 issued a procedural agreement declaring the department's plans to use packaging specifically approved by the NRC to be in accord with the NWPA.4 Further, the NWPA required DOE to use cask designs certified by NRC.